teamed/teamed.io/_drafts/steps.md

 5. Don't make anyone **personally responsibile** for anything.
 The entire team should always share the responsibility.
-If something goes wrong, never try to find who's fault it was.
+If something goes wrong, never try to find whose fault it was.
 Moreover, never blame anyone for any mistakes.

 6. Don't waste time and money on **testers**.
 Good programmers test their own code and make sure it works, before they deliver it to production.